 Earlier this year, the mayor of Oslo, Fabian Stang, announced that the city wouldn’t be sending Reykjavik their annual Christmas tree.
 This was something of a big deal, as Oslo has been sending Reykjavik, London, and Rotterdam a tree as a token of friendship for over 60 years.
 According to the mayor, the reason behind this break in tradition was its cost—it is reported that packing up and flying a tree overseas costs Norway around 180,000 Norwegian Krone [$29,000] every year.

-As it was expected, the decision didn't go down well with the people of Iceland, and Reykjavik Mayor Jón Gnarr made some snide comments about Iceland having basically written the story of the Norwegians' independence in 1905.
+As was expected, the decision didn’t go down too well with the people of Iceland, and Reykjavik mayor Jón Gnarr made some snide comments about Iceland basically writing the story of the Norwegians' independence in 1905.

-To make matters worse, it quickly transpired that, unlike Rotterdam and Reykjavik, London would still be receiving a Christmas tree.
-Not sure how Rotterdam felt about this, but in the end, the huge Icelandic backlash made the Oslo Mayor retract his decision and restart the tree-gifting process.
+To make matters worse, news was soon released that, unlike Rotterdam and Reykjavik, London would still be receiving a Christmas tree.
+Not sure how Rotterdam felt about this, but in the end, the huge Icelandic backlash made the Oslo mayor retract his decision and restart the tree-gifting process.

 I spoke to the writer who broke this important story of international diplomacy.

 VICE: Hi, Kari.
 So what exactly is the significance of the tree?

 Kári Tulinius: Most children in Reykjavík for the last 60-something years have been taken to see the lighting of the Christmas tree, which Oslo donates to Reykjavík.
 It is an integral part of most people's childhood memories of Christmas.